- 01392 690500 (sales only)

 You may want your IT department to do this for you or a school secretary with Excel skills - though it's straightforward for anybody to do.
 If you'd prefer it, we'll do it for you.
 Just contact firstname.lastname@example.org

-If you're adding the students yourself you need a single Excel (or similar) table, looking like this:
+If you're adding the students yourself you need a single Excel (or similar) table, looking like this - the columns can be in any order:

-There should be no blank rows.
+There should be no blank rows or columns.
 The table should be saved as a csv file (see the 'Save as' options in Excel).

 - Get rid of unwanted columns like date of birth, gender, etc. To do this, click at the top of the column to select it (usually where it says A, B, etc.).
 Use shift to select multiple columns.
 Then right click and click delete.